swift-on-server/site/src/contents/posts/2024/03/19-complete-guide-to-structured-concurrency-in-swift/contents.md

 duration: 30 minutes
 ---

-# Structured Concurreny in Swift
+# Structured Concurrency in Swift

 Swift 5.5 introduced structured concurrency.
 The new way to write concurrent code that is more maintainable and easier to reason about.
 A lot of developers have been adopting concurrency in Swift.
 But few people understand what '**structured**' means in this context, and how it helps you.